| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 skeleton may produce local changes in the skeleton (seen on the

+X-ray pictures) and evoke pain.
 The twisting stress tries to rotate the shaft within the bone

 marrow cavity, e.g. when the patient rises from a chair or climbs